youngicthub/reactjs-CelebrityBookings/README.md

 ## License

-This project is licensed under the MIT License.# reactjs-CelebrityBookings
+This project is licensed under the MIT License.